Areas we work in

 - We are responsible for monitoring, inspecting and registering all nursing homes in Ireland to ensure that residents are safe and receive a high quality of care.

 - We aim to improve the quality and safety of health and social care services by setting national standards and publishing guidance.
-Standards promote practice that is up to date, evidence based, effective and consistent.

 - If you are looking for a nursing home, hospital or disability centre, please click here for further information.